orzcls/gemini-mcp-tool-windows-fixed/README.md

 - Character encoding problems with Chinese/Unicode text
 - Command line argument escaping on Windows
 - Environment variable handling

+## Prerequisites
+Before using this tool, ensure you have:

+Node.js (v16.0.0 or higher)
+Google Gemini CLI installed and configured

 ## 📋 Prerequisites